-Inclusive Use of Mobility-on-Demand Services to Enhance Transit Connectivity
+Expanding Use of Mobility-on-Demand Services to Improve Transit Connectivity

-This project explores how Mobility-on-Demand (MoD) services, particularly Shared Autonomous Vehicles (SAVs), can enhance transit connectivity and accessibility in underserved communities.
-In response to the limitations of traditional transit infrastructure expansion, this study will develop a framework to integrate MoD services as a first- and last-mile (FMLM) solution, particularly for disadvantaged neighborhoods in Connecticut.
-By designing a credit-based incentivization model, the project aims to make SAV-based microtransit more accessible and equitable, aligning with the U.S. Department of Transportation's goals of reducing inequities and advancing future-ready transit solutions.
-The research will focus on key areas such as neighborhood transit needs, mode choice modeling, and the optimization of SAV fleet deployment and credit distribution.
-Through data-driven modeling and collaboration with Connecticut Department of Transportation (CTDOT), the project will yield strategies to improve the adoption and sustainability of MoD options.
-This effort will benefit communities by enhancing mobility, providing economic and quality-of-life improvements, and potentially reducing traffic congestion.
-The study’s findings can serve as a foundation for future transportation policies and frameworks that support equitable and inclusive access to advanced transit solutions, which may be adapted by other states or incorporated into national mobility programs.
+This project explores how Mobility-on-Demand (MoD) services, particularly Shared Autonomous Vehicles (SAVs), can enhance transit connectivity in areas with limited transportation options.
+In response to the constraints of expanding traditional transit infrastructure, this study will develop a framework to integrate MoD services as a first- and last-mile (FMLM) solution, focusing on select neighborhoods in Connecticut.
+By designing a credit-based incentivization model, the project aims to make SAV-based microtransit more widely available and practical, supporting the U.S. Department of Transportation’s goals of advancing next-generation transit solutions.
+Through data-driven modeling and collaboration with the Connecticut Department of Transportation (CTDOT), the project will generate strategies to improve the adoption and long-term viability of MoD options.
+This effort seeks to enhance mobility, provide economic and quality-of-life improvements, and help reduce traffic congestion.
+The study’s findings may inform future transportation frameworks that support broader access to advanced transit services and could be adapted for use in other states or national programs.

 Language